falcuun/FFMPEGAndroidPrebuilt/README.md

   Libraries are built in .so format, along with header includes.

   Platforms these libraries are built for are:
     - arm64-v8a
     - armeabi-v74
     - x86
     - x86_64

 ## Usage:
-  To use these libs, just download this repo as a zip Paste the content of these folders in your own library folder Link these through CMakeLists.txt
+  To use these libs, just download this repo as a zip
+  Paste the content of these folders in your own library folder
+  Link these through CMakeLists.txt(I've added minimal CMakeLists.txt that you would need, feel free to use it)
   Enjoy.